acplaza/acplaza/README.md

 ### Custom Designs

-These endpoints take an optional `scale` parameter, an integer 1–6 which scales the image using what is believed to be the same algorithm that the game uses.
+The /design endpoints take an optional `scale` parameter, an integer 1–6 which scales the image using what is believed to be the same algorithm that the game uses.

 - /design/:custom-design-code